Kreswell/kreswell.github.io/_posts/Quantum Thoughts.md

 ---
-title: Quantu
+title: Quantum Thoughts
-subtitle: Actually posted on 7/29.
+subtitle:
-date: 2019-07-28
+date: 2019-08-01
-tags: [ADHD, personal planning]
+tags: [physics]
 ---

 Lately I've been a bit obsessed with the mathematical foundations of quantum mechanics.
 I've tried several times to start writing up my current best understanding of it, but instead I keep getting sucked into reading more articles and Wikipedia pages about group representations, projection valued measures, decoherence, delayed choice quantum erasers, and so on.
 I think the problem is, I'm not sure where to start, and I'm really not sure where I'm going to end up.